gulpchronics/networking-labs/04-albion-university-network/README.md

 - Staff network
 - Student Lab network

-The branch is connected to the main campus through the Branch Router.
+The branch campus is connected to the main campus through the Branch Router.

 ---